 Routine Nail Care

-The service is extended to those who suffer from diabetes or who are on blood thinners or those that just require a professional nail cutting service.
+The service is extended to those who suffer from diabetes or who are on blood thinners or those that just prefer to have a professional nail cutting service.

 Nail care is also available for those who have traumatised their nail leading to partial avulsion (tearing off) and for sub-ungula haematomas (blood blisters under the nails).

-Treatment by a podiatrist sooner rather than later is better.
 The longer the nail is left to grow in the more swollen the toe becomes and there is increased likelihood to catch an infection.
 Home ‘surgery’ is not recommended as people tend to cut the nail further back leaving a deeper spike that is then more difficult to remove.
-If treated early by a podiatrist the offending portion of nail can be removed simply without anesthetic.
-The forward growth can then be monitored on a regular basis until the nail has fully grown out again.

 Corns & Callus

-It is not advisable for people to cut their own corns and corn plasters and paints should not be used by those with diabetes or circulatory problems.
-Self treatment can cause injury in the form of cuts and wounds, and this can be highly dangerous for people in these groups.
+A biomechanical assessment may be necessary to find out the root cause of persistent painful corns and callus.
+Custom made orthotics to redistribute pressure will slow down the return and sometimes stop the growth of corns and callus.
+It is not advisable for people to cut their own corns, and corn plasters and paints should not be used by those with diabetes or circulatory problems.
+Self treatment can cause injury in the form of cuts and wounds, and this can be especially dangerous for people in these high risk groups.

 Heel Callus and Fissures

-Hard skin and cracking around the heels is a common and unsightly problem that both men and women suffer from.
+Hard skin and cracking around the heels is a common and unsightly problem that both men and women suffer from and can be painful.
 It is particularly prevalent in Singapore due to the environment we live in.
+Our podiatrists can remove the skin and cracks quickly and painlessly alleviating discomfort and catching on the bedsheets.

 Plantar Warts (Verrucae)

-The podiatrist will discuss the different treatment options for you and this may involve cryotherapy (freezing), home treatment, and strong acid treatments or in more resistant cases referral for laser treatment.
+Whilst warts do not usually cause pain but they are unsightly and easily spread due to the damp Singapore environment and people often walking barefoot.
+Our podiatrists will discuss the different management options for you and this may involve cryotherapy (freezing), topical acids to be used at home, strong acids in the clinic or in more resistant cases referral for laser treatment.
 Advice on how to reduce the spread of the verrucae will also be given.

 Fungal Infections (Athlete's Foot)

 Fungal infections are common in Singapore due to the humid environment.
 They can start off as dry flaky skin or small blisters and can lead to intense itching, cracking, blistering, redness, and in between the toes, soggy white skin.
-They are commonly picked up in showers and changing rooms.
 People with very dry or very moist skin are more prone to infections.
 The fungus can also spread to the toenails causing discolouration and thickening and can be transferred to other areas of skin such as the groin and hands.
-The podiatrist will advise you on treatments to get rid of the infection and steps to help prevent re-occurrence.
+Our podiatrists will advise you on how to get rid of the infection and steps to help prevent re-occurrence.

 In the case of nail infections they may also cut back the infected area and drill the nail to make topical treatments more effective.